srdncbedo/F0.1/README.md

 - The power source used is a 9v battery.
 - A battery lid is desihned for easier exchange.
 - TB6612FNG motor drivers are used for a better performance from dc motors.
+- For assembly; screws, nuts and heat set inserts are used.
 -